 3. Put your values into action

-One of the most effective ways to ensure that employees are implementing and recognizing your company’s core values, is by attaching them to specific actions.
+One of the most effective ways to ensure that employees are implementing and recognizing your company’s core values is by attaching them to specific actions.
 For instance, if one of your core values is continuous improvement, you might create a post-project meeting to discuss the various steps required to improve the efficiency of the project.

 It’s also key to lead by example.
 For instance, if a company places significant value on innovation, but is never thinking outside the box or trying new things—you’re not communicating innovation.
 You can’t share values with your team if you don’t intend to implement them.

-Leaders must model the company’s core values in their own work, and employees will then be more motivated to adopt and recognize these values themselves.
+Leaders must model the company’s core values in their work, and employees will then be more motivated to adopt and recognize these values themselves.

 4. Reward and recognize values

 So how do you show recognition?
 Believe it or not, rewards can go beyond bonuses.
 It truly is “the little things.”
 If your company values social justice, consider offering paid time off for volunteer work.
-If you’re supporters of helping the environment, provide your staff with reusable travel mugs.
+If you’re supporter of helping the environment, provide your staff with reusable travel mugs.
 If you’re big on philanthropy, offer donation-based bonuses to your team, where they can choose the charity they most support.